wfroese/wfroese.github.io/_posts/2019-11-23-software-estimation.md

 cover_image: /assets/images/software-estimation-cover.jpg
 image: /assets/images/software-estimation-cover.jpg
 cover_alt_text: a shelf full of books
-description: A review - the best parts of "Software Estimation: Demystifying the Black Art" by Steve McConnell
+description: "A review - the best parts of Software Estimation: Demystifying the Black Art by Steve McConnell"
 ---

 Classic situation: your manager comes to you and says